-Style, Fashion & Confidence Coach (because believe it or not, you need all 3)
+Style, Mindset & Confidence Coach (because believe it or not, you need all 3)

 Closet & Wardrobe Specialist | Creative Outfit Curator | Personal Online & In Store Shopper | Self-Love & Self-Worth Strategist | Confidence Builder | Instagram Influencer | Podcaster | Entrepreneur | Self-Employed | Public Speaker | Connector | Spiritual

-I use style and fashion as a gateway to do deeper confidence work with women.
+I use style and fashion as a gateway to do deeper confidence and mindset work with women.

->WOMEN who want to invest more time and energy into developing their wardrobe, style, look, image, mindset etc.
+To help women invest more time and energy into developing their wardrobe, style, look, image, mindset and confidence etc.

 Types of WOMEN I tend to attract and love to work with:

-Entrepreneurs, Business Owners, Mothers, Wives , Divorcee's, Retirees ,Teachers, News Anchors, Social Media Influencers, Local Musicians, Politicians, Etc.
+Entrepreneurs, Business Owners, Mothers, Wives, Recent Divorcee's, Retirees ,Teachers, News Anchors, Social Media Influencers, Local Musicians, Politicians, Etc.

 Fashion is meant to be playful.
 It’s meant to create a feeling, and we have the opportunity to decide that feeling.
 Sometimes I like to feel sassy, other times I want sophistication and class.
 At times I like to take risks and use more fashion forward elements, and sometimes I prefer to just opt for comfort and simplified.
 My point is, you don’t need to have one specific style or put yourself in a classification box to be fashionable.
 You just have to think about the feelings you want to create and gear your pairings toward that.
 You feel different every day- your style can adapt to those changes with ease.
 We’ve all put on an outfit and felt as if nothing could affect us or our day.
 The feeling that comes from wearing something we like ourselves in, that we walk a little taller and smile a little brighter in, is absolutely attainable on a more regular basis